fletchjp/MERG-Arduino-Software/README.md

 ## Location

 I have moved this to a new location: E:\GitHub\Arduino which I will now use for the different local repositories for Arduino work.

+I have deleted the previous RS485 branch as that is now covered by the Arduino-RS485 repository.

 I will need to move files here to add them to the repository.